Municipal Court of Record

 Payments shall be made by cashier’s check, money order, or cash.
 Do not mail cash.
 Credit card payments can be made by calling 1-800-530-8084.
 To pay by credit you must know your full balance as only full balances can be processed by the credit card system.
 Your ticket balance can be obtained by calling 409-765-3740.

 You may pay online.
-A convenience fee will be charged for both credit card and Internet payments.
+A convenience fee will be charged for both phone and internet payments.
 All citations are given a due date.
 You must notify the court of your intentions on or before the given due date.
-If the due date falls on a Saturday, Sunday, or city holiday, you will be given until the following work day to submit payment or intentions.
+If the due date falls on a Saturday, Sunday, or city holiday, you will be given until the following business day to submit payment or intentions.

 Failure to Respond